The federal government is still shut down. Here's what that means across the country

 Travelers across the U.S. are beginning to feel the impacts of the government shutdown, as air traffic control staffing shortages disrupt flights across the country.

 Air traffic controllers helped to end the last government shutdown, and could help end this one as well.
-A slight increase in shttps://www.npr.org/2025/10/08/nx-s1-5564786/air-traffic-control-staffing-delays-unionick calls at two facilities on the East Coast earlier this month threw some major airports into chaos.
+According to NPR's Joel Rose, the Transportation Department says there has been an uptick in the number of controllers who are calling in sick.

-Meanwhile, the FAA's training academy in Oklahoma City is operating in spite of the government shutdown but air traffic control trainees are still feeling its impact.
+The Transportation Department says that federal subsidies for rural air travel will continue through Nov.
+18, reports Alaska Public Media's Eric Stone.
+The department previously said it had enough funding to continue the program through Sunday.

-Read more on what a shortage of air traffic controllers could do to bring an end to the shutdown from NPR's Joel Rose.
+Read more on what a shortage of air traffic controllers could do to bring an end to the shutdown, here

 The impact of the shutdown looks different in different parts of the country